PascalBod/lm-efr32-simplicityStudio/README.md

 The first step is to create the Linux VM.
 For this, adhere to [this guide](https://github.com/PascalBod/lm-vm/tree/cinnamon21.3).

 > [!IMPORTANT]
 > Simplicity Studio 5 has a dependency on libncurses5.
-This package is no more part of the latest versions of Ubuntu and Linux Mint.
+This package is no more part of the latest versions of Linux Mint.
 That's why you must use Linux Mint 21.3, the latest version providing libncurses5.

 # Development environment setup

-## Reference documents
+## Reference document

 * [Simplicity Studio User's Guide](https://docs.silabs.com/simplicity-studio-5-users-guide/5.11.2/ss-5-users-guide-overview/)

-## Prerequisites

-Create an account on the [Silicon Labs website](https://docs.silabs.com), by clicking on the login icon in the top right-hand corner, and selecting **Register**.
-An account is required for downloading Simplicity Studio.

 ## Installation of Simplicity Studio